bueltge/Markdown-for-MantisBT/README.md

 # Markdown plugin for MantisBT

 ## Description
-It's help convert some Markdown to html-style.
+It's help convert some Markdown to html-style in Mantis Bug Tracker.
 For highlighting the source use the Manits plugin [highlightcode](https://github.com/mantisbt-plugins/highlightcode)

+[Mantis Bug Tracker](http://www.mantisbt.org/) (MantisBT) is a free popular web-based bugtracking system.

 ### Optional settings
  * Use Markdown for all texts in MantisBT